2-zoo1/2-zoo1/README.md

+# Fear is the mind-killer.
-# 👑 World's Best Developer 👑
+## World's Best Developer, Juwon Lee
 <!--
 **2-zoo1/2-zoo1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.